 BAD: – Barring something amazing, follow-on sales are sketchy.
 At one time Amazon counted free sales as “something” but now they have separate lists.
 Once your free promotion is over, you go back to being ranked 650,000 that very second.
 If you get lucky, you might coast a while on sales from the curious who found your book through a free promotion, got to it too late, and bought it anyway, but the lasting effect of free giveaways is not what it once was, and not likely to spur huge sales.
 Also, if you get in the habit of doing these, interested readers just wait for each took to be free.
 Also, some of the best promotions for what I will talk abut next, sale pricing, will not accept a book that has been recently free.

 THE GOOD – The .99, $1.99 and even $2.99 sale price is what the free giveaway used to be.
-This method can work wonders, if you handle it correctly, and if you are patient.
-You are going to need reviews.
+This method can work wonders, if you handle it correctly, and if you are patient but according to the experts in Tampa internet marketing, you are going to need reviews.
 I don’t think it’s wise to start such a promotion without 7-10 positive reviews, and it’s probably better to have more.
 Plan your sale in advance.
 There are services like Book Gorilla, Book Bub, Book Blast, where you can request a promotional day far in advance.
 If they accept you, they cost money.
 Spend that wisely.
 Ranked in effectiveness, Book Bub has worked by far the best, but is the hardest to get into.
 Book Blast has worked well for us, and is also much more economical than either of the others.
 Book Gorilla seems not to have much affect on sales, but I have only been involved with it once, and have one friend who used it.
 Sales were not affected much.
 Note that Book Bub and Book Blast give you average download and sales numbers, while Book Gorilla – much like Kindle Nation Daily – only tells you how sales ranks changed, which can be accomplished with a very small number of sales.
 The idea of the sale price is to get a lot of momentum, move up the sales chart, and then go back to normal price and try to sustain those sales.
 The REALLY good thing about this is that whatever boost in sales rank you get – you keep it at the end of the promotion.